aws-amplify/docs/ios/authentication.md

 ### Using Amazon Cognito Hosted UI

-Amazon Cognito provides a customizable user experience via the hosted UI.
-The hosted UI supports OAuth 2.0 and Federated Identities with Facebook, Amazon, Google, and SAML providers.
+Amazon Cognito provides a customizable user experience via the Hosted UI.
+The Hosted UI is an OAuth 2.0 flow that allows you to launch a login screen without embedding an SDK for Cognito or a social provider into your application.
+The Hosted UI allows end-users to sign-in directly to your user pool through Facebook, Amazon, and Google, as well as through OpenID Connect (OIDC) and SAML identity providers.
 To learn more about Amazon Cognito Hosted UI, please visit [Amazon Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html).

 #### Setup your Cognito App Client